pretix/pretix/doc/api/resources/questions.rst

-required                              boolean                    If ``True``, the question needs to be filled out. position                              integer                    An integer, used for sorting items                                 list of integers           List of item IDs this question is assigned to. ask_during_checkin                    boolean                    If ``True``, this question will not be asked while
+required                              boolean                    If ``True``, the question needs to be filled out. position                              integer                    An integer, used for sorting items                                 list of integers           List of item IDs this question is assigned to. identifier                            string                     An arbitrary string that can be used for matching with
+                                                                 other sources.
+ask_during_checkin                    boolean                    If ``True``, this question will not be asked while
                                                                  buying the ticket, but will show up when redeeming the ticket instead. options                               list of objects            In case of question type ``C`` or ``M``, this lists the available objects.
+├ id                                  integer                    Internal ID of the option ├ identifier                          string                     An arbitrary string that can be used for matching with
+                                                                 other sources.
-├ id                                  integer                    Internal ID of the option └ answer                              multi-lingual string       The displayed value of this option
+└ answer                              multi-lingual string       The displayed value of this option
 ===================================== ========================== =======================================================